contentauth/c2pa-c/ci-cd/amalgam-build.md

 ### Why is this called an "amalgam" build?

+"Amalgam" because we are mixing different elements into one.
 Amalgamation is a distribution technique where a library is packaged as a self-contained, buildable unit.
 In its classic form, amalgamation concatenates an entire library into a single source file that any project can drop in and compile.
 This project follows the